anway107/AutoYii2Config/readme.md

 Automatic server configuration
 ===============================
-script for configuring the yii2 on server
+script for configuring the ubuntu server install all the needed things and setup yii2

 Author
 -------------------